patoline/patoline/src/decap/doc/Parsers.typ

 ###

-The two first arguments of ##locate## will be the buffer and position at the beggining of the text being parsed, and the two last arguments give the same informations for the end of the text.
+The two first arguments of ##locate## will be the buffer and position at the beginning of the text being parsed, and the two last arguments give the same informations for the end of the text.

 The following function from the ##Input## module can be used to produce